JimBobSquarePants/ImageProcessor/imageprocessor/extending.md

     /// The <see cref="T:System.Drawing.Image" />.
     /// </returns>
     Image Load(Stream stream);

     /// <summary>
     /// Saves the current image to the specified output stream.
     /// </summary>
     /// <param name="stream">
-    /// The <see cref="T:System.IO.Stream" /> to save the image information to.
+    /// The <see cref="T:System.IO.Stream"/> to save the image information to.
     /// </param>
     /// <param name="image">
-    /// The <see cref="T:System.Drawing.Image" /> to save.
+    /// The <see cref="T:System.Drawing.Image"/> to save.
     /// </param>
+    /// <param name="bitDepth">
+    /// The color depth in number of bits per pixel to save the image with.
+    /// </param>
     /// <returns>
-    /// The <see cref="T:System.Drawing.Image" />.
+    /// The <see cref="T:System.Drawing.Image"/>.
     /// </returns>
-    Image Save(Stream stream, Image image);
+    Image Save(Stream stream, Image image, long bitDepth);

     /// <summary>
     /// Saves the current image to the specified file path.
     /// </summary>